matthew-brett/eef-pre-pilot/python_and_jupyter.rst

 Now you've executed the code cell, it doesn't look as if anything has happened, but when you did Shift-Enter in the cell above, the Jupyter Notebook sent the code off to be executed by `Python <https://python.org>`_.
-Python is a programming language with a easy-to-read syntax that is very popular for teaching, and for data analysis.
+Python is a programming language with a easy-to-read syntax that is widely used for teaching, and for data analysis.
 It's very popular in academia, and in industry, especially for data analysis.

 .. what we have to cover